xofd6w/tug2024-workflow-github/README.md

-# GitHub Workflow template for LaTeX document compilation
+# GitHub Workflow template for LaTeX package compilation

 This is a template for package maintainers for GitHub-based workflows to compile their documents on GitHub.